top of page

 The encaustic medium is kept heated during the painting process.
 Any heating surface such as a griddle, electric skillet or hot plate that can regulate the heat will work.

 Many heat application methods have been tried and tested.
-We sell and recommend the Bernzomatic TS3500KC multi-use torch kit with a trigger-start ignition and adjustable flame control knob allowing controlled movements.
+We do not stock but recommend the Bernzomatic TS3500KC multi-use torch kit with a trigger-start ignition and adjustable flame control knob allowing controlled movements.

-Propane gas is long-lasting and refills can be found on our shop or at hardware stores.
+Propane gas is long-lasting and refills can be found at hardware stores.

 You can also try a heatgun or creme brulee torch.